 2 tbsp of caster sugar

-Layer on top of the raspberry jam, then place in the fridge for 30 minutes
+Layer the filling on top of the raspberry jam, then place in the fridge for 30 minutes

-Then for the custard, put the milk in a saucepan, bring to the boil, then reduce the heat.
+To make the custard, place the milk in a saucepan, bring to the boil, then reduce the heat.
 In a bowl, whisk the egg yolks, sugar, custard powder and an extra splash of milk together until smooth

 750ml of semi skimmed milk

 Pour a little hot milk over the mixture, whisk well, then add it back to the hot milk.
 Cook the custard over a low heat, stirring constantly, until the mixture is very thick

 Pour the custard on top of the banana caramel mixture, sprinkle with the coconut, then refrigerate for 30–40 minutes until the tart is set.
 Slice and serve

 Want more recipes like this delivered to your inbox?